HR-CMGT/Javascript-Machine-Learning/README.md

 - [A list of Creative AI Tools](https://creative-ai.org)
 - [Six different tools for music generation with ML](https://www.asimovinstitute.org/analyzing-deep-learning-tools-music/)
 - [Researching the use of ML in creative applications](http://blog.otoro.net)
-- [Wekinator](http://www.wekinator.org) is a GUI that can apply Machine Learning algorithms to Processing and Arduino sensor data - [check the tutorial.](http://www.wekinator.org/kadenze/)
 - [ArtBreeder - generate children from image parents!](https://www.artbreeder.com)

 <br>